-How to make Liquid Honey (aka Honey Simple Syrup) – an easy way to revive overly thick honey and keep it loose and liquid so it’s easy to pour and mix into vinaigrettes, marinades and drinks!
+How to make Honey Simple Syrup – a great healthy swap for regular simple syrup- and an easy way to revive overly thick or older honey and keep it loose and liquid so it’s easy to pour and mix into vinaigrettes, marinades and cocktails!

 The soul always knows what to do to heal itself.
 The challenge is to silence the mind. ―

 I wanted to share an easy catering tip I’ve been using for years, but hadn’t ever thought to share, because well, it’s just so darn so simple!

 You know how sometimes when you buy honey, after a while it just gets thick and hard and almost impossible to stir into cold things like vinaigrettes, drinks and marinades?
 Annoying, right?

 What I do to solve this problem is mix honey with warm water and store it in a squeeze bottle or mason jar.

 The honey is instantly transformed into loose and liquidy, Honey Simple Syrup, which lasts for weeks!
 I keep it right above my stove next to the salt and have for years, called it “liquid honey” in my mind.